tjr1387/react-portfolio/README.md

 ## Credits

-The mini-project for the React week was extremely helpful to go off of, as well as the exercise which implememented nav-tabs to different pages.
+The mini-project for the React week was extremely helpful to go off of, as well as the exercise which implemented nav-tabs to different pages.

 ## Tests